Create business rules and recommendations to apply logic in a form

 Drag the Condition component from the Components tab to a plus sign in the designer.

 To set properties for the condition, click the Condition component in the designer window, and then set the properties in the Properties tab on the right side of the screen.
-As you set properties, Dynamics 365 creates an expression at the bottom of the Properties tab.
+As you set properties, an expression is created at the bottom of the Properties tab.

 To add an additional clause (an AND or OR) to the condition, click New in the Properties tab to create a new rule, and then set the properties for that rule.
 In the Rule Logic field, you can specify whether to add the new rule as an AND or an OR.